 This is a stone that is similar in shade to the Calcatta Classique, and as such, it goes well with bright kitchens, kitchens in black and white, and with gray color schemes.
 Calcatta Verona features bolder, wider patterning than Calcatta Classique, which makes it the stone of choice if you’re looking for more visual interest.

-Calcatta Vicenza is the ideal choice for an understated countertop to complement décor schemes in cool mid-tones, especially gray and taupe.
+Calcatta Vicenza is the ideal choice for an understated countertop to complement decor schemes in cool mid-tones, especially gray and taupe.
 The patterning in this stone gives it a muted hint of color.
+If you prefer a shade of white less stark than that of Arctic White, Calcatta Vicenza is a great choice.

 Carrara Marmi features bolder patterning than either Calcatta Vicenza or Carrara Grigio.
 This is a stone that will stand out against black, gray or dark brown cabinetry, and the patterning is visible enough to provide lots of visual interest.